 IP Address: Enter the IP address of the computer on your local network that you want to allow the incoming service to.
 If your computer is receiving an IP address automatically from the router (DHCP), you computer will be listed in the "Computer Name" drop-down menu.
 Select your computer and click <<.

-Start Port/End Enter the port or ports that you want to open.
-You Port: can enter a single port or a range of ports.
+TCP/UDP: Enter the TCP and/or UDP port or ports that you want to open.
+You can enter a single port or a range of ports.
 Seperate ports with a common.

 Example: 24,1009,3000-4000